 I was so excited to talk with Angela Mastrogiacomo for this episode because her story instantly clicked with me.
 It’s actually kind of cool how I connected with Angela.

 As you know from listening to my podcast episode with my husband Josh, he’s a freelance audio engineer and a big part of his job is to network in hopes of finding his next gig.
-Well, he started going to this one industry meet-up called Balanced Breakfast and guess who created the whole darn thing — Angela.
+Well, he started going to this one industry meet-up called Balanced Breakfast, and guess who created the whole darn thing — Angela.

 He came home after his first meet-up and told me that Angela would make the perfect guest for my podcast.
 Considering she’s a music blogger and started her own PR company at a very young age, he was bang on the money and I contacted her soon after.

 In this episode, we talk about a lot of different things but mainly how Angela got the courage to follow her big passion — working in the music industry.
-Coming from an arts background myself, I know that is no easy task, but Angela is just one of those amazing people who takes those risks because the alternative is not an option.
+Coming from an arts background myself, I know that is no easy task, but Angela is just one of those amazing people who take those risks because the alternative is not an option.

 Not only did she start her own company, she’s also trying to change the music industry itself.
-She’s going city to city to create these industry meet-ups so artists, producers and engineers can network and hopefully create some fruitful relationships.
+She’s going city to city to create these industry meet-ups so artists, producers, and engineers can network and hopefully create some fruitful relationships.
 Angela is so freaking cool, you just really need to listen to this episode.

 We mentioned a few important links in this episode, so here they are below.
-And of course I gave out a few more shout outs to some very nice iTunes reviewers.
-Thanks guys!
+And of course, I gave out a few more shout-outs to some very nice iTunes reviewers.
+Thanks, guys!

 Important Links Angela Mentioned